All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is compounded semaglutide as effective as brand Ozempic?

-Compounded semaglutide from reputable 503B pharmacies contains the same active ingredient as brand Ozempic and shows comparable efficacy in clinical use.
-However, compounded versions haven't undergone the extensive Phase III clinical trials required for FDA approval.
+Compounded semaglutide from reputable 503B pharmacies contains the prescribed active pharmaceutical ingredient as brand Ozempic and has more limited direct clinical-trial evidence than the brand product.
+But compounded versions haven't undergone the extensive Phase III clinical trials required for FDA approval.
 Quality compounding pharmacies must meet FDA sterility and potency requirements, ensuring medication effectiveness when properly manufactured.

 Can I legally import semaglutide from international pharmacies?